azhx/blagoblag/content/drafts/surviving-equifax.rst

 grow mature open source frameworks for building systems like these, in the same way Django and other web frameworks provided defenses against XSS, SQL injection, and CSRF out of the box.
-In the meantime, the next time you go to mock Equifax, ask yourself if your systems could survive an RCE on your web server.
+In the meantime, the next time you go to mock Equifax, ask yourself: could your systems survive an RCE on your web server?
 And if not, do you at least know when your dependencies have critical security vulnerabilities?

 .. _`GRPC`: https://grpc.io/